Do Go On - 396 - Rosemary Brown: A Musical Seance

 I don't know why you're laughing, Dave.

-Anyone who says that I'm an idiot is a philistine.
+Anyone who says that I'm an idiot is a Philistine.

-Quote from this great genius.
+A quote from this great genius.

 No.